kiwilisk/go-crypto-average-service/README.md

 Usage with docker (just a reminder to me):
 * copy credentials file from ~/.aws directory to this aws folder
 * execute build.sh
-* execute docker run -p 8080:8080 go-crypto-average-service
+* execute docker run -p 8080:8080 go-crypto-average-service -bucket=yourBucketName